brunafachinetti/100-days-of-code/log.md

 **Thoughts: So far it is easy as I already know the content, I'm just fixing it in my mind.
 Maybe I will feel like this the entire certification process, lets see.
 Still dont know how to make the image fulfil the entire screen no matter the size of the screen.

+###Day 6: 3rd July, 2020

+**Today's Progress: Finished fourth and fifth part of the course and learned a few things about accessibility and responsive features.

+**Thoughts: Finally learned the thing that made me start this: how to make an image responsive! 😜 Now I know all I had to do was to set the image properties to max-width: 100% and height: auto 🙃 sooo freaking simple!
+I will never forget again hahahaha

+###Day 7: 4th July, 2020

+**Today's Progress: Finished sixth and seventh part of the course and now I will move on to the eighth and last part of it: building projects!

+**Thoughts: It seems like I know how to do stuff, but I still doesn't know the best way to do it.
+The fastest, easiest.
+I feel like it will take many time to do something that I experienced programmer would do within minutes.
+So that's the secret I guess: experience.
+I need to practice more and more, build many projects, even if it is for fake business or people, just build it!
+The experience will make me faster and more confident.